SFPC/sfpc.github.io/codesocieties2020.md

 Feel free to contact Code Societies lead organizer Melanie Hoff ([hoffmelanie@gmail.com](mailto:hoffmelanie@gmail.com)) with any questions about the Code Societies session, or [taeyoon@sfpc.io](mailto:taeyoon@sfpc.io) for any general questions about finances or the school.

+**Image credits**
+Graphics by Lisa Larson Walker
-Image credits: Taeyoon Choi, Melanie Hoff, April Soeterman
+Photos by Taeyoon Choi, Melanie Hoff, April Soeterman,